-Oh, the chase for the best motifs for instagram – it simply deteriorates the art of photography to artistic death.
-Also, it makes the world a dangerous – and endangered – place.
+Yes, this is a rant on how Instagram deteriorates the art of photography to death.
+But it also makes the world a dangerous – and endangered – place.

 I love good photography.
 That’s why I hate Instagram.

 “Would you mind taking my picture?” – one of the few disadvantages when travelling solo was that I was dependent on the kindness of strangers.
 However, I have two pictures of myself from a three-week trip to the island of Bali.
 Just an example.

 I could have many more: Often when people see me taking pictures of an attraction they ask if I want a picture of me with it.
 I practically always decline.